 In effect since January 1, 2008, Senate Bill (SB) 2 (Cedillo, 2007) requires the City to allow emergency shelters without any discretionary action in at least one zone that is appropriate for permanent emergency shelters (e.g., with commercial uses compatible with residential or light industrial zones in transition), regardless of its demonstrated need.
+SB 2 also prohibits jurisdictions from requiring that emergency shelters be more than 300 feet from another emergency shelter.
+Per Program 5.1.1, the City will amend Zoning Code Chapter 17.30.070 to remove the requirement that emergency shelters be more than 300 feet from another similar program.

 The goal of SB 2 was to ensure that local governments are sharing the responsibility of providing opportunities for the development of emergency shelters.
 To that end, the legislation also requires that the City demonstrate site capacity in the zone identified to be appropriate for the development of emergency shelters.
 The City allows emergency shelters of up to 50 beds without discretionary review in the BP and M industrial districts.
 These zones are appropriate for emergency shelters because they are close to amenities and services and the major transportation corridor of Highway 101.
 Emergency shelters of more than 50 beds are also allowed in those districts with a CUP.
 The City also adopted location requirements and facility requirements in Section 17.30.070 of the Zoning Ordinance.
 These requirements are consistent with Government Code Section 65583.